thisisadityapatel/dot-com/_data/blog/log_parsing_infrastructure.md

 ### Producer - Log Collection and Event Publishing

-The part is responsible for discovering new log data, storing it on AWS S3 & PostgreSQL, and triggering downstream processing through a kafka event publication.
+This part is responsible for pulling new log data, ingesting it on AWS S3 & PostgreSQL, and triggering downstream processing event stream to a Kafka topic.

 <br>

 ##### Apache Airflow DAG

-Using [Apache Airflow](https://airflow.apache.org/) to orchestrate log collection through a scheduled DAG cron-job that runs every 5 minutes.
+Using [Apache Airflow](https://airflow.apache.org/) to orchestrate log collection through a scheduled DAG cron-job running every 5 minutes (this is important, this must me the average run-time of the DAG itself).
 Airflow is good for scheduling, retry mechanisms, and monitoring capabilities essential for production ETL data pipelines.

 The DAG performs four key operations in sequence:
 1. Detects OCP deployments and links deployment IDs to GitHub Actions pipelines